COMILLA: E-commerce makes easy the life of Amena Begum, a private service holder living in city’s Jhawtola area.

 She is one of the thousands in Bangladesh who see e-commerce as a blessing for them.

 So, she has no extra time for shopping.
-She opts for different e-commerce sites for shopping different commodities, including daily essentials, reports BSS.
+She opts for different e-commerce sites for shopping different commodities, including daily essentials.

 This has been possible thanks to ‘digital Bangladesh’ envisioned and implemented by the present Awami League (AL) government under the dynamic and visionary leadership of Prime Minister Sheikh Hasina.

-A couple - Ayesha Akther and Monir Talukder - said people have learnt many things during the corona pandemic.
+A couple - Ayesha Akther and Monir Talukder - said people have learnt many things during the COVID-19 pandemic.